bigcommerce/dev-docs/docs/api-docs/getting-started/webhooks/about-webhooks.md

   * Hostname on certificate doesn't match the hostname in DNS settings
   * Key and trust stores are not configured with the required intermediate certificates

-Once the issue is resolved, set `is_active` to `true` using the [Update a webhook](/api-reference/store-management/webhooks/webhooks/updateawebhook) endpoint so that BigCommerce starts sending event callback requests again.
+Once the issue is resolved, set `is_active` to `true` using the [Update a webhook](/api-reference/store-management/webhooks/webhooks/updateawebhook) endpoint, so that BigCommerce starts sending event callback requests again.

 **No 200 response from the [Create a webhook](/api-reference/webhooks/webhooks/createwebhooks) endpoint**
 * Check TLS/SSL configuration on the computer sending the request.